GoogleChrome/web.dev/src/site/content/en/learn/images/descriptive/index.md

 the browser how to use that source, just informs the browser how the source could be used.
 It's a subtle but important distinction: this is a double density _image_, not an image for use on a double density _display_.

-The difference between a syntax that says “this source is appropriate for `2x` displays” and one that says “use this source on `2x` displays” is slight in print, but display density is only one of a huge number of interlinked factors that the browser uses to decide on the candidate to render, only some of which you can know.
+The difference between a syntax that says "this source is appropriate for `2x` displays" and one that says "use this source on `2x` displays" is slight in print, but display density is only one of a huge number of interlinked factors that the browser uses to decide on the candidate to render, only some of which you can know.
 For example: individually, it's possible for you to determine that a user has enabled a bandwidth-saving browser preference through the `prefers-reduced-data` media query, and use that to always opt users into low-density images